sorgis-sorgis/sorgis_raid_marks/readme.md

 The addon adds a list of raid icons to the user interface:
 - Left click an icon to try to target the corresponding mark.
 - Right click an icon to try to target and auto attack the mark.
+- Left click + control to mark the current target with the corresponding mark.
 - Move the tray by holding left click on any icon and dragging the mouse.
 - Use `/sraidmarks` to configure the UI.
 From here you can resize the icons, lock it in place or hide it.
 - If you drag the tray off your screen, run `/sraidmarks reset`.